Health information for passengers

 When a person passes through the arch, an extremely low dose of electro-magnetic radiation is generated.
 This cannot be perceived by humans.

 Measurements conducted by the supervisory authority have confirmed that the values are well below the statutory immission limit.
-This applies both to checked passengers and to the staff working permanently at the metal detectors.
 Based on the current level of knowledge,electro-magnetic fields do not, therefore, pose any risk.
 Passengers with pacemakers should exercise caution, however.
-They should not pass through the arch, as the malfunction limit of sensitive pacemakers may be exceeded.
+They should not pass through the arch, as sensitive pacemakers may be disrupted.

 Travelling when pregnant